 Shaunna promoted the band and booked the shows.
 I designed our logo and made flyers.
 We all blanketed the poles of San Francisco with them, night after night, especially the week before a show.
 We would divide up the neighborhoods: SOMA (south of Market), upper Haight, lower Haight, Castro, Polk street.
 Those were the hotspots.
 The poles were covered and recovered with paper.
 You could put a flyer up and there would be someone 30 seconds behind you with another flyer from another band, armed with a staple gun and ready to cover up whatever your shit was.
 We would climb on top of the hoods of cars or newspaper stands to get our posters high on the poles so they would be harder to cover up.
 We were relentless and ruthless when it came to our flyers; we didn’t have a lot of money but we had lots of time, creativity and energy.
 We put them in the windows of shops along Haight street and plastered them all over bus stops.

-The crowds had grew larger with practically every show and within six months we had a loyal following,.
+The crowds grew larger with every show and within six months we had a large loyal following,.
 The Nightbreak was our home base; we hung out there, played there, and supported the other bands who did the same.
 Our (very talented) friend Jessica Tanzer took photos for the band.
 We had friends at Haight Asbury Music who would loan us gear.
 We had friends at Wasteland (the local thrift store) where we used to borrow clothes for our shows since we were all broke.
 Our friend Lucie Faulknor signed on as our publicist.
 We did a lot with a little.